Nickels & Noses By Milburn

 and noses racket has made some habitual hypocrites in our churches.
 Church

-members say they enjoy going to church, but a large percentage can’t get to
+members say they enjoy going to church, but a large percentage can’t get

-but it is impossible to get up and do what is liked!
+is disliked, but it is impossible to get up and do what is liked!
 6. This idea

 has given us the gimmick gospel.
 Most church members want to be entertained

 instead of instructed in the Word of God.
-They have far more delight in the
+They have far more delight in

-large amount of humor.
+a large amount of humor.
 Special singing groups must be brought in too.
 These

-have the same dress, music, hair style, and manners of any rock and roll group.
+have the same dress, music, hair style, and manners of any rock and roll

+group.
 Our church services nowadays have become a carefully produced theatrical

 production for the delight of carnal Christians and religious rascals.
 The